Weakley County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you can't retrieve the vehicle yourself.
+If your license is suspended due to the DUI arrest, you cannot personally retrieve the vehicle.
+However, you can authorize someone else to pick it up on your behalf.

 Timeline